snipercup/CataX/.project-management/current-prd/tasks-doc-style-consistency.md

 - [ ] 1.0 Standardize naming conventions across scripts and scenes
 	- [ ] 1.1 Inventory scripts and scenes for naming violations
 	- [ ] 1.2 Rename variables to snake_case and classes to PascalCase; update references
-	- [ ] 1.3 Document naming rules in a coding-style reference
 - [ ] 2.0 Improve function and class documentation
 	- [ ] 2.1 Scan for missing docstrings or comments
 	- [ ] 2.2 Write or revise docstrings detailing purpose, parameters, return values, side effects